PROJECTION OF SECTIONED SOLIDS AND

 section is circle.
 If section plane passes

-3. 4.A regular cone is placed on H.P and
+through apex the section formed is a triangle. - 4.A regular cone is placed on H.P and

 section plane is parallel to axis cutting the